skypjack/entt/README.md

 _competitors_, lower memory usage in the average case, a really good API and an amazing set of features.
 And even more, of course.

-## Performance
+## Benchmark

-For what it's worth, you'll **never** see me trying to make other projects look bad or make dubious comparisons just to make this library seem cooler.<br/>
+For what it's worth, you'll **never** see me trying to make other projects look bad or offer dubious comparisons just to make this library seem cooler.<br/>
 I leave this activity to others, if they enjoy it (and it seems that some people actually like it).
 I prefer to make better use of my time.